- Cot available

 All ground floor.
 Two bedrooms: King size double and twin (zip and link, can be presented as super king size double.
 Bathroom with bath, shower over, basin and WC.
 Open plan living room with kitchen and dining area.

 Electric central heating.
-Electric oven and hob, microwave, fridge, washing machine, TV, DVD, WiFi.
+Electric oven and hob, microwave, fridge, washing machine, TV, DVD.
 Fuel and power included in rent.
 Bed linen and towels included in rent.
 Cot and high chair available.
 Off road parking for three cars.
 Enclosed courtyard garden.
 One well behaved pet welcome at £20 per week.
 Sorry no smoking.
 Shop and pub within a 5 minute walk.

 About the location